reeseovine/pronouns.js/README.md

-# pronoun.is
+# pronoun.js

-[pronoun.is](https://pronoun.is) is a website for personal pronoun usage examples
+fork of [pronoun.is](https://github.com/witch-house/pronoun.is) that will eventually be translated to javascript as a personal pronoun helper module.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**